JPWetstein/fontaine/README.md

 **Soon**

  * Implement on_keystroke methods for each key.
 For example, on_keystroke_a or on_keystroke("a").
- * Allow changing of action methods outside of initialize
  * Allow calling of drawing methods outside of action blocks

 **Later**